hcurotta/citidash/docs/API.md

 ### User Details
 Retrieve user including top level stats and 5 favourite routes and 5 latest trips.

+Routes in common is a list of 5 routes where both the logged-in user and the retrieved user have completed trips.
+These are ordered by the number of trips (of the retrieved user) descending.

 Favourite routes are routes with most trips, ordered by number of trips descending.

 #### Request